 - Responsible time management

-If a student is able to fulfill these requirements than an online master’s degree is an excellent fit!
+If a student is able to fulfill these requirements then an online master’s degree is an excellent fit!

 What Master’s Program is Best for Me?